djdt/spcal/docs/source/examples/example_tof_cluster.rst

 #.
 Filter results to include only pure gold particles.
     We can use the clustering results to limit our analysis to a single particle type.
     Open the **Filter Dialog** and add a cluter filter for cluster index 2 (gold particles), see :ref:`Filtering` for details.
-    The cluster index for each cluster can be found below the pie in the Composition View, as in :numref:`tof2 results post`.
+    The cluster index for each cluster can be found below the pie in the Composition View, as in :numref:`tof cluster results 2`.

     .. note::
         A similar result could be obtained by filtering for particles that contain no silver (Ag signal == 0).

 #.
-Switch to the :ref:`Histogram` view.
+Switch to the :ref:`Histograms` view.
     The displayed histogram for gold is now free of interfering signals from core-shell particles.

-    .. _tof2 filtered:
+    .. _tof cluster filtered:
     .. figure:: ../images/tutorial_tof_cluster_filtered.png
        :align: center